rajvipulraj401/React/React_notes/REACT_Full_Course/18-ReactLevel_2/README.md

 }
 export default AppName;
 ```
 In this approach, `styles` is again imported from the `AppName.module.css` file.
-Here, the class name is accessed using dot notation (`styles.appName_style`).
-This approach is more concise and readable, especially when the class name doesn't contain special characters or spaces.
+Here, the class name is accessed using dot notation (`styles.appName`).
+This approach is more concise and readable, `especially when the class name doesn't contain special characters or spaces`.

 Both approaches are correct and achieve the same result.
 You can choose whichever one you prefer based on your personal preference or coding style guidelines.